bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 The core architecural components of the HTML5 client are
   * [Meteor.js](http://meteor.com) in [ECMA2015](http://www.ecma-international.org/ecma-262/6.0/)
-The client side is built using React.js
+for communication between client and server.
   * [React.js](https://facebook.github.io/react/) for rendering the user interface in an efficient manner
   * [MongoDB](https://www.mongodb.com/) for keeping the state of each BigBlueButton client consistent with the BigBlueButton server
   * [WebRTC](https://webrtc.org/) for sending/receiving audio and video